 She worries that as Arlington’s population grows and density increases that we will “push our parks too hard.”
 She adds, “People are riveted by how many baseball fields or concrete plazas designed by a developer are in Arlington but we must understand our population.
 We have a lot of people in Arlington who have time to walk; this includes older people.”

 In her roles as Shirlington Civic Association President and Parks and Recreation Commissioner, Edie will be keeping the needs of walkers in mind.
 She is looking forward to being a part of the County’s master planning process that is about to begin in the Four Mile Run Valley.

 “Residents have been proposing for years the need for a long-term Four Mile Run Valley vision and for ‘greening’ the center of the valley over the next 20 years,” Edie said.
 Having a central park in Arlington would continue “our magnificent collection of parks” along the W&OD Trail and connect them to the Four Mile Run restoration between Arlington and Alexandria and north of Columbia Pike.
 “If the park system connected, that would be a good thing in so many ways.”

-“I think the people in Shirlington will be huge fans of the Shirlington Walkabout.
+As Edie says, “I think the people in Shirlington will be huge fans of the Shirlington Walkabout.
 We live in Shirlington because we love to walk.
 You can see all of my neighbors walking out from the condo building.
 They live here because they love being able to walk downstairs and enjoy the walking trails.
 They come for a meal and they stroll home, whether it is with their baby, their dog, their spouse, their friends.
 It is wonderful.”